Interactive Charts#

 Altair allows custom interactions by utilizing the expression language of Vega for writing basic formulas.
 A Vega expression string is a well-defined set of JavaScript-style operations.
 To simplify building these expressions in Python, Altair provides the expr module, which offers constants and functions to construct expressions using Python syntax.
 Both JavaScript-syntax and Python-syntax are supported within Altair to define an expression and an introductory example of each is available in the Calculate transform documentation so we recommend checking out that page before continuing.

 In the following example, we define a range connected to a parameter named param_width.
 We then assign two expressions via param using both JavaScript and Python-syntax.
-Using these two expressions defined as a parameter, we can connect them to an encoding channel option, such as the title color of the axis.
+As previously, we access the parameter values by referencing the parameters by name; in JavaScript that is done via f"{param_width.name}" whereas in Python it is sufficient to just type the variable name.
+Using these two expressions defined inside parameters, we can connect them to an encoding channel option, such as the title color of the axis.
 If the width is below 200, then the color is red; otherwise, the color is blue.

 bind_range = alt.binding_range(min=100, max=300, name='Slider value: ')